nautechsystems/nautilus_trader/README.md

 Increasingly the project will be utilizing [Rust](https://www.rust-lang.org/), so to develop throughout the entire codebase Rust (stable) will need to be installed on the system.

-To download Rustup (tooling manager) and install Rust for Linux and MacOS, run the following - then follow the on-screen instructions:
+To download Rustup (tooling manager) and install Rust for Linux or MacOS, run the following - then follow the on-screen instructions:

     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh